2020 Forecast: The 5 Best Ontario Cities to Buy a Rental Property

 Affordability coupled with a solid rental market makes St. Catharines an excellent place for investors.
 The vacancy rate of 2.2% showcases the demand for rental housing.
-Like many of the other cities we are recommending to investors, St. Catharines is a “university town”, home to Brock University which has a student enrollment of over 19,000 students15, but only enough on-campus housing for 2,400 students.
+Like many of the other cities we are recommending to investors, St. Catharines is a “university town."
+It is home to Brock University, which has a student enrollment of over 19,000 students15, but only enough on-campus housing for 2,400 students.
 In July 2019, Brock University put out a call to landlords16 to offer rentals in St. Catharines, with the school’s Director of Student Life and Community Experience Brad Clarke encouraging landlords to contact the school directly with vacancies that can be filled by students.
 Looking at the demand for rentals from students and residents alike, St. Catharines is a great city for landlords in 2020.

 Beyond our top five choices, there are many desirable cities in Ontario to invest in, including Brantford, Kitchener/Waterloo, and Barrie.
 There is a demand for rental properties in most major Ontario cities, so 2020 is a great time for investors to get some skin in the game.